 When to get married in Miami is a question every couple struggles with.
 If you’re coming from outside of South Florida, I would read the next part very carefully.
 Miami’s tropical climate makes for year-round beautiful warm weather but it’s also extremely volatile.
 For unpredictable weather, you couldn’t pick a better location than Miami, which is what makes the date you choose so important.
 Here’s my breakdown of each season to guide you in the right direction for your wedding day.
 Make sure to read when to get married in Miami for a more detailed look into the best date for your wedding.

 Summer is a tricky season for people who live in Miami, especially for weddings.
-The summer heat is fierce from mid-June through early September.
+The summer heat and humidity are fierce from mid-June through early September.
 An outdoor wedding can be a nightmare as the heat and humidity cause an uncomfortably sweaty problem for all guests involved.
 Summer is also the start of hurricane season in Miami, which means extremely unpredictable weather and lots of rain.
-It could be the most beautiful, sunny day in the morning, and be pouring rain an hour later.
+It could be a clear day in the morning and pouring rain an hour later.
 From what I’ve witnessed as a Miami wedding photographer, Miami’s unpredictable and extreme summer weather isn’t usually worth it for your special day.

-Although not as bad as summer, Fall isn’t the best option for a Miami wedding.
+Although not as bad as summer, Fall also may not be the best option for a Miami wedding.
 Hurricane season carries through Fall, causing unpredictable weather and lots of rain.
 Some Miami fall days can be stunning, with beautiful weather and cooler temperatures.
 Unfortunately, days like that from September until early November are few and far between.
 For those who don’t mind taking their chances, vendor prices are usually lower during these months.
 However, I’d advise waiting until mid-November at the earliest if you’re planning a Fall wedding.
-If you’re looking for a more traditional Autumn aesthetic, I’d consider a place like Napa Valley.
+If you’re looking for a more traditional Autumn aesthetic, I’d consider a place like Napa Valley or New York.

 What to Look for in a Miami Wedding Photographer